MrPrimate/ddb-importer/FAQ-2024-DND.md

 Yes, any adventure listed in [the status page](https://docs.ddb.mrprimate.co.uk/status.html) can still be imported.

+## How long till I can import backgrounds, features, species, and classes into compendiums?

+This will likely take a couple of months or more.
+(Late 2024).

 ## I have found a problem/want to make a suggestion